 My name is Mehvi, I am from Pakistan.
 Please hear my story.
 I am not a journalist.
 I am not a writer.
 But I have a dream and I speak from my heart ...

-For thirteen years, us humans of Pakistan and our country have been portrayed as a land of terrorists.
+For thirteen years, we humans of Pakistan and our country have been portrayed as a land of terrorists.
 But there is more to us than the AK-47s, you see on TV.
 My dream is for the world to know how beautiful my country is.
-I want people to see all of Pakistan, not just what main-stream media is telling you.
+I want people to see all of Pakistan, not just what mainstream media is telling you.

-I pick up the international newspapers, I watch social media, I see talk about my beloved country, but that talk is only seen through one dirty lens.
-The lens that causes friends across oceans to hesitate when I ask them to come visit me.
-"Mehvi, how can I visit?
-Is it safe? " They ask.
+I pick up international newspapers, I watch social media, and I see talk about my beloved country, but that talk is only seen through one dirty lens.
+The lens that causes friends across oceans to hesitate when I ask them to come to visit me.
+“Mehvi, how can I visit?
+Is it safe?”
+They ask.

 And I get it.
 The stereotypes are so entrenched.
 But I ask myself.
 “Really, do I belong to a country full of terrorists? ” Because that’s all I seem to hear about.
 I want you to see I am not a terrorist.
 I want you to see that we are human, not to be labelled as a terrorist country.